ooni/probe-cli/docs/design/dd-003-step-by-step.md

 the standard library or to provide enhancements beyond the stdlib functionality.)

-Regarding the way to implement tracing, from the above discussion it is clear that we should move away from the wrapping approach because it does not allow us to correctly collect specific events.
-(To be fair, it could allow us to do that, but doing that would actually entail significant wrapping efforts.)
-I would therefore recommend rewriting tracing to use the context (ugh!) but to wrap this implementation inside an API that *hides* how we're actually going to collect the traces.
+Regarding the way to implement tracing, from the above discussion, it is clear that we should move away from the wrapping approach because it does not allow us to correctly collect specific events.
+(To be fair, it could allow us to do that, but it would entail significant wrapping efforts.)
+I would therefore recommend rewriting tracing to use the context (ugh!) but to wrap this implementation inside an API that *hides* how we're actually collecting the traces.
 To be specific, here's what I mean:

 ```Go